altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Uploaded
 - Remove localTimeHeader functionallity completely

-- Try out putting last 3 used tags on top of list
 - When clicking on month on time header, jump to relevant scroll position.
 - Signup
   - Email validation process.